gameduell/android_appdelegate/README.md

-= Description =
+## Description

-Library for interacting with Haxe code with the Android native lifecycle callbacks.
+This library provides a list of callbacks for Android native lifecycle callbacks.

-= Release Log =

-== 1.0.0 ==

-- Implmemented support for all the relevant Android lifecycle callbacks:
+The callbacks provided are
 -- onCreate
 -- onDestroy
 -- onPause